Online School Counseling Programs No GRE

 State licensure requirements

-The National Board for Certified Counselors compiles an online directory with information about each state’s licensure requirements .
-Your state’s Department of Education will also be able to provide helpful information.
+The National Board for Certified Counselors compiles an online directory with information about each state’s licensure requirements for counselors.
+Your state’s department of education can also provide helpful information.

-For licensure, pay special attention to a state’s requirements for the number of academic credit hours/courses.
-You may also want to learn about requirements for practicum/internship/fieldwork hours before enrolling as some schools integrate field learning into their program.
+When seeking licensure, be sure to carefully consider the state’s specifications regarding the required number of academic credit hours or courses.
+You may also want to learn about requirements for components such as a practicum, internship, or fieldwork hours before enrolling.
 Consider your state’s accreditation requirements for educational institutions and online graduate programs.

 CACREP accreditation

-The Council for Accreditation of Counseling and Related Educational Programs (CACREP) is the nationally recognized training standard for counselors by the National Academy of Medicine and the Department of Veterans Affairs.
-When choosing an online master’s in school counseling program with no GRE requirement, it may be important to consider CACREP accreditation status.
-Some states, such as Colorado, are only licensing new graduates from CACREP-affiliated programs (PDF, 587 KB).
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) develops nationally recognized accreditation standards for counseling programs.
+When choosing an online master’s in school counseling program with no GRE requirement, it is important to consider CACREP accreditation status.
+Some states, such as Colorado, only license graduates from CACREP-accredited programs (PDF, 146 KB).

-Counselors develop human relation traits such as empathy, boundaries and communication as essential therapeutic skills that are important to do their jobs well.
-Students may practice therapeutic skills in an internship/practicum and also on themselves.
-Look for a program that encourages self-exploration to deepen therapeutic skills and sets students up for opportunities to practice outside of the classroom.
+Counselors cultivate essential therapeutic skills, including empathy, setting boundaries, and effective communication, to help them excel in their roles.
+Students may practice therapeutic skills in an internship or practicum.
+Consider looking for a program that encourages self-exploration to deepen therapeutic skills and sets students up for opportunities to practice outside of the classroom.

-What is the difference between a GRE waiver and the no-GRE requirement?
+What is the difference between a GRE waiver and no GRE requirement?

 Schools may have a GRE waiver or no GRE requirement.
 Both may rely on other application materials to gauge whether you are a good fit for their program.
-A waiver typically requires an alternative test score such as an MAT or GMAT.
-Depending on the institution, an advanced degree or cumulative GPA above a certain threshold may also help waive the GRE requirement.
+A waiver typically requires an alternative test score such as a MAT or GMAT.
+Depending on the institution, an advanced degree or cumulative GPA above a certain threshold may also help get waiver approval for the GRE requirement.
 Schools with no GRE requirement typically don’t ask you to take the GRE test and don’t require supplemental information.
-Students should verify the specific requirements with their prospective university.
+Students should verify the specific requirements with the university they are considering.

 What can you do with a master’s degree in school counseling?

-School counselors work in a variety of environments from elementary to middle to high school.
-They impact youth, help them sort through difficult life transitions and family situations, give guidance about major choices and generally help to develop the well-being of the individuals they see.
+School counselors work in a variety of environments and schools.
+They work with youth, helping them navigate life transitions and family situations, giving guidance about major choices, and generally helping develop individuals’ wellbeing.
 Different states have different requirements for becoming a school or guidance counselor.

 How much do school counselors make on average?

-The median wage for school and career counselors was $60,510 in May 2021, the Bureau of Labor Statistics reports.
-The top 10% of counselors earned more than $98,190 while the lowest 10% earned $37,550 or less.
-The highest earners worked at state, local and private elementary or secondary schools.
+The median annual wage for school and career counselors was $60,140 in May 2022, according to the U.S. Bureau of Labor Statistics (BLS).
+The same data indicates that the highest 10% of counselors earned more than $98,530 while the lowest 10% earned less than $38,280.
+The highest earners worked at state, local, and private elementary or secondary schools.